Survarium: Planned game modes

-The cooperative game mode is intended to contain the main story arc of Survarium.
-Squads of players will enter a random map and work together to discover the cause of the apocalypse and a possible defense against its spread.
+The cooperative game mode was intended to contain the main story arc of Survarium.
+Squads of players would enter a random map and work together to discover the cause of the apocalypse and a possible defense against its spread.

 Plot

 A worldwide ecological disaster occurred in the year 2020, wiping out approximately 90% of the human race.
 The disaster takes the form of a fast-growing forest, that actively seeks out threats to its growth and destroys them.
 Such targets include weapons manufacturers, military installations and laboratories that are working on methods of stopping the spread of the forest.
 No manmade efforts to stop the forest worked, with only natural barriers being able to slow it down.

 Survarium takes place in 2026 with players attempting to survive and defend themselves against the forest in destroyed cities and encampments.
 Players can choose to join a faction to gain access to supplies and resources.
-There are currently four factions, although Vostok Games has stated that they intend to have nine factions upon completion, however not all will be playable as some are intended to add support to the story as players progress.
-The factions all follow different ideals and often conflict with that of other factions, creating hostilities.
+Players could join one of four available factions to gain access to supplies and resources.The factions all follow different ideals and often conflict with that of other factions, creating hostilities.

 The cause of the disaster is not known, stated to be discovered by players as they progress through the game.
 The story itself is intended to be shaped by choices made by players while representing their chosen factions.